 The Company recognizes financial assets and financial liabilities when it becomes a party to the contractual provisions of the instrument.
-All financial assets and liabilities are recognised at fair values.
-Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities, which are not at fair value through profit or loss, are adjusted to the fair value on initial recognition.
+All financial assets and liabilities are initially recognised at fair value.
+Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities, which are not accounted at fair value through profit or loss, are adjusted to to the fair value on initial recognition.

 Transaction costs that are directly attributable to the acquisition of financial assets or financial liabilities at fair value through profit or loss, are recognised immediately in profit or loss.
+Purchase and sale of financial assets are recognised using trade date accounting.